Rockz1152/blackndsky/browsers/firefox.md

   - Uncheck `Open Firefox automatically when your computer starts up`
 - Tabs
   - (Optional) Uncheck `Show an image preview when you hover on a tab`
+  - Uncheck `Use AI to suggest tabs and a name for tab groups`
 - Browsing
   - (Optional) Uncheck `Control media via keyboard, headset, or virtual interface` to disable Media Hotkeys
   - Uncheck `Recommend extensions as you browse`
   - Uncheck `Recommend features as you browse`
+  - Uncheck `Enable link previews`

 Home